 Talk to your doctor.
-If you're thinking about starting a family -- or adding to it -- let your doctor know.
-Many MS medications -- like interferons (Avonex, Betaseron, Rebif), glatiramer (Copaxone, Glatopa) natalizumab (Tysabri), and others -- aren't safe for your baby.
+If you want to start a family, or add to it, let your doctor know.
+Many MS medications -- like glatiramer acetate (Copaxone), interferons (Avonex, Betaseron, Rebif) and natalizumab (Tysabri), and others -- aren't safe for your baby.
 You'll need to stop taking them before you try to get pregnant.
 Some others, like teriflunomide (Aubagio), are risky even for men who want to father a child.

 Connect.
-If you aren't already part of an MS support group, now is a good time to seek one out.
-Talk to other women with the condition who have kids.
+If you aren't already part of a support group, now's a good time to seek one out.
+Talk to other women with MS who have kids.
 Get tips on how to manage pregnancy and life with a new baby.

 Plan for the future.
-What would happen if you had a flare after your little one arrives?
+What would happen if you had a flare after your baby's birth?
 Do you have family and friends who can lend a hand if you need it?
-Choose your backups before you get pregnant.
+It's good to choose your go-to back-ups before you get pregnant.

-Enjoy the benefits.
+Appreciate the benefits.
 Pregnancy naturally seems to ease MS symptoms for many women, especially in the third trimester.
-So if you get a break, enjoy it.
+So if you get a reprieve, enjoy it.

 Plan for delivery.
 Most women with MS give birth just like anyone else.
 But muscle weakness can come into play.
-You may be more likely to need a C-section.
-If your disease makes you lose feeling in your pelvis, your doctor will probably need to watch you more closely in the last month of your pregnancy.
+You may have a higher likelihood of needing a C-section.
+If your condition has caused a loss of feeling in your pelvis, you may need to be watched more closely the last month of your pregnancy.